Logo of Korean-German Chamber of Commerce and Industry

 See all News

-The Korean-German Chamber of Commerce and Industry (KGCCI, President & CEO Marie Antonia von Schönburg) held the AHK Florist Certificate Award Ceremony on June 30 at the Fairmont Ambassador Seoul.
+The Korean-German Chamber of Commerce and Industry (KGCCI, President & CEO Marie Antonia von Schönburg), in cooperation with the Gwangju Free Economic Zone Authority, held the KGCCI Half-Year Economic Outlook 2025 on August 28 at the Four Seasons Hotel.

 Searching for something else?